-Nineteen years ago this business took shape in my scrambled brain.
-At the time I just returned from a 3 year travel-work experience from the USA which left me hanging between two worlds.
-My one foot was still in Los Angeles, California, where I worked for a year, and my other foot back in Cape Town, on home-based South African soil.
+Twenty-two years ago this business took shape in my scrambled brain.
+At the time I just returned from a 3-year travel-work experience from the USA which left me hanging between two worlds.
+My one foot was still in Los Angeles, California, where I worked for a year, and my other foot was back in Cape Town, on home-based South African soil.
 I was torn between these 2 worlds and it took me quite some time to settle back into my own body and space.
-Although I settled back into clinical practice as an occupational therapist working with children with learning problems, I still had itchy feet.
+Although I settled back into clinical practise as an occupational therapist working with children with learning problems, I still had itchy feet.
 It did not help that my first son was born: I was entering the world of parenting for the first time as a new mom (no one tells you how bloody hard it is… ), experiencing postnatal depression and re-integrating into my old South African life.
-In the States I had the best and the worst time of my life.
-While working in Los Angeles with a fiery, red-hair Spanish born occupational therapy guru, I was constantly pushed out of my comfort zone.
+In the States, I had the best and the worst time of my life.
+While working in Los Angeles with a fiery, red-hair Spanish born occupational therapy guru (Erna Blanche), I was constantly pushed out of my comfort zone.
 I learned a hell of a lot, laughed, cried, had to learn to email reports for the first time (yes I am Gen X) and looking back… was preparing myself for the crazy journey of being an entrepreneur!

 I learned 3 key things in difficult and changing work environments: